GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Recent Entries widget would cause a fatal error on WP 5.8 or newer

 = 2.13.4 on November 4, 2021 =

 * Fixed: View scripts and styles would not load when manually outputting the contents of the `[gravityview]` shortcode